-TIFF-F has historically been used for handling fax image files in applications such as store and forward messaging where the entire size of the file is known in advance.
-While TIFF-F may also possibly be used as a file format for cases such as streaming applications, assumptions may be required that differ from those provided in this section (e.g., the entire size and number of pages within the image are not known in advance).
+TIFF-F has historically been used for handling fax image files in applications such as store and forward messaging, where the entire size of the file is known in advance.
+Although TIFF-F may also be used as a file format for cases such as streaming applications, assumptions differing from those provided in this section (e.g., the entire size and number of pages within the image are not known in advance) may be required.
 As a result, a definition for the streaming application of TIFF-F is beyond the scope of this document.

-4.5.
-Implementation Warnings
+- 4.5.
+Implementation Warnings - 4.5.1.
+Uncompressed data

-4.5.1 Uncompressed data

 TIFF-F requires the ability to read and write at least onedimensional T.4 Huffman ("compressed") data.
 Uncompressed data is not allowed.
-This means that the "Uncompressed" bit in T4Options or T6Options must be set to 0.
+The "Uncompressed" bit in T4Options or T6Options must be set to 0.